caribank/yawarana-sketch/output/github/README.md

 -   ijtëri

--   Note that all transitive verbs are consonant‑initial, whether etymologically or not because *y-* ‘LK’ \parencites is added to all vowel‑initial roots
+-   Note that all transitive verbs are consonant‑initial, whether etymologically or not because *y-* ‘LK’ is added to all vowel‑initial roots

 -   the *y‑* disappears when preceded by the detransitivizer \[todo: